dmbelo/udacity.carnd.vehicle-detection-and-tracking/README.md

 I've chosen to extract the HOG features from all three channels in an image and concatenate them into a single feature vector as this showed superior classification performance using an SVM classifier as discussed below.

-Here are 5 examples from each class of the trainin set:
+Here are 5 examples from each class of the training set:

 ![alt text][image1]